Business storytelling: How to build a strong connection with your customers

 3. Make case studies easy to find

 There’s no point crafting a great case study if no one will ever see it.
-Your case studies must be organised and easy to find.
+Your content must be organised and easy to find.

 5. Get inspiration from these business story examples

 Great business storytelling is about showing, not telling.
 So we’d be remiss if we ignored our own advice and wrapped this guide up without sharing some of our own examples.

 It’s important to see the principles we’ve shared in action.
 Here, we share five storytelling examples from our very own members for you to draw inspiration from:

 Positive company news fosters a true emotional connection.
 Sharing what you and your employees are up to brings a whole new dimension to your marketing initiatives.